apostvav/kannel_exporter/README.md

 ```

 ## Install
 Collector is written in Python3.
-Currently it is not compatible with Python2.
+It is not compatible with Python2.

 ```
 git clone https://github.com/apostvav/kannel_exporter.git